-Pain-mentor is a specialization in science-based pain management.
-The program’s focus is to provide you with an increased expertise in pain management and to take benefit from the great gold mine of research and science-based knowledge about pain that we have access to today.
+Pain-mentor is a specialization in principle-based pain rehabilitation.
+The program’s focus is to provide you with increased expertise in pain management and to take benefit from the great gold mine of research and science-based knowledge about the pain that we have access to today.

 The pain-mentor program is geared towards health professionals who want to work from the current research and scientific knowledge base, as well as use an updated treatment strategy with their patients.
-The program is for the health professional who do not wish to pass on myths or debugged knowledge.
+The program is for health professionals who do not wish to pass on myths or debugged knowledge.
 The program, with its strong scientific base, represents a necessary update of the fundamental theories and elements of traditional physiotherapy and pain management.
-In the mentor program there is a special focus on science-based practice, critical thinking and clinical reasoning.
-Something that unfortunately is a major shortcoming in most health professionals education programs.
+In the mentor program, there is a special focus on science-based practice, critical thinking, and clinical reasoning.
+Something that unfortunately is a major shortcoming in most health professionals’ education programs.

-After ending mentorship, the goal is to be specialized in pain research and science-based pain management.
-The mentees has learned the latest research and evidence in the field of pain management, relevant research, the science about pain and treatment.
-This means that you as a patient can expect an updated and current treatment strategy if you are treated as a patient by a health professional who has undergone the pain-mentorship.
+After ending the mentorship, the goal is to be specialized in modern pain research and principle-based pain rehabilitation.
+The mentees have learned the latest research and evidence in the field of pain management, relevant research, and the science of pain and treatment.
+This means that you as a patient can expect an updated and current treatment strategy if you are treated as a patient by a health professional who has undergone pain mentorship.

-An application for admission to the mentorship indicates that the mentee wants to base the treatment of patients with an updated and current treatment strategy, based upon scientific-based knowledge.
+An application for admission to the mentorship indicates that the mentee wants to base the treatment of patients on an updated and current treatment strategy, based on scientific-based knowledge.
 Once you have completed a Pain-mentorship, you receive a certificate of participation, as an indication of the great amount of work and the amount of scientific material you have reviewed.

 A “Diploma of Participation” will be provided in recognition of attendance, to mentees who finish the mentorship and all the written assignments.